Davide-sd/pygasflow/README.md

 The easiest way to use this code is to call the interested solver.
 At the moment, the following solvers are implemented:

-* `Isentropic_Solver`
+* `isentropic_solver`
-* `Fanno_Solver`
+* `fanno_solver`
-* `Rayleigh_Solver`
+* `rayleigh_solver`
-* `Shockwave_Solver`
+* `shockwave_solver`
-* `Conical_Shockwave_Solver`
+* `conical_shockwave_solver`
 * `De_Laval_Solver`: isentropic expansion through the Convergent-Divergent nozzle.

 All the solver are located into the `solvers` sub-package.
-For example, if you need to use the `Isentropic_Solver`, just import it like this:
+For example, if you need to use the `isentropic_solver`, just import it like this:

-`from pygasflow.solvers import Isentropic_Solver`
+`from pygasflow.solvers import isentropic_solver`

 The [examples](examples/) folder provide a few usage examples.
 I strongly suggest to take a look at them.

 Should the solver not be sufficient for your use case, feel free to explore the code implemented inside each flow's type, maybe you'll find a function that suits you.
 The code is well documented: I went for a natural language nomenclature since (I bet) most of us are using and advanced editor with autocompletion.
-For instance, the critical temperature T/T* is defined as Critical_Temperature_Ratio across the different flows, and so on.
+For instance, the critical temperature T/T* is defined as `critical_temperature_ratio` across the different flows, and so on.
 To import a function defined inside a specific flow, you can do (for instance):

-`from pygasflow.isentropic import Critical_Temperature_Ratio`
+`from pygasflow.isentropic import critical_temperature_ratio`

 **_TODO_**: